 This easy, luscious Blueberry Tart with Puff Pastry is so easy to make and so pretty to serve.
 Golden, flakey crust filled with creamy cheesecake filling, topped with fresh blueberries.

-Summers scream fresh fruit and one of our favorites is vine-ripened blueberries.
+Summers scream fresh fruit, and one of our favorites is vine-ripened blueberries.
 Every year, we pick several pounds at a local farm, which keeps our freezer stocked throughout the year.
 One of my favorite recipes to make with our blueberries is this Heavenly Blueberry Tart Made with Puff Pastry.

 For some reason, regular tarts seem intimidating.

-You don’t even need to roll it out.
-We find it works best for this recipe straight from the package – just open it up.
+Grab your puff pastry dough from the freezer.
+You don't even need to roll it out.
+We find it works best for this recipe straight from the package - just open it up.

 Next, you score a one-inch border around the edges of the dough with a knife.
 Just don't cut all the way through.

 Step 3 - Prep for Oven and Bake

 Before popping it in the oven, place an egg wash around that border and dust it with sugar.
 Now, bake for about 15-20 minutes until golden brown.

 Score the edge again and press the inside down.
 This is a little nest for your filling and blueberries.
 Let this cool.